33rd Summer Course in EU Law: 22 June - 1 July 2020

 The Summer Course is devised as an intensive course, so integrated social group activities are kept to a minimum in order to leave each individual with choices for their spare time.
 There are two drinks receptions hosted by the Centre of European Law, one on the first day of the course and the second on the last day.
 These are very popular and well attended, as it gives everybody the opportunity to meet fellow students, lecturers and organisers for the first time in a social context and to reflect about the course and to say good bye.

 The Centre will hold two course dinners one of which is included in your course fee.
 This is a semi-formal event so lounge suits and cocktail dresses would be appreciated for the occasion.
-The first dinner will be held at King’s.
+The first dinner will be held at The Athenaeum Club.
 The second dinner is an informal dinner and you will either pay in advance via the college e-store or on the night.

 General dress code during the Summer Course is casual.